jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
 -irEmpAlb, --immich-remove-empty-albums
-             The Tool will look for all Albums in Immich Photos database and if any Album is empty, will remove it from Immich Photos database.
+             The Tool will look for all Albums in Immich your Photos account and if any Album is empty, will remove it from your Immich Photos account.
 -irDupAlb, --immich-remove-duplicates-albums
-             The Tool will look for all Albums in Immich Photos database and if any Album is duplicated, will remove it from Immich Photos database.
+             The Tool will look for all Albums in Immich your Photos account and if any Album is duplicated, will remove it from your Immich Photos account.
 -irAll,    --immich-remove-all-assets
              CAUTION!!!
 The Tool will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Immich database.